 “To touch can be to give light.”

-Even though touch has been shown to have measurable health benefits, it is also true that touch deprivation can have a detrimental effect on health.
+Even though touch proves to have measurable health benefits, it is also true that touch deprivation can have a detrimental effect on health.
 A growing body of research suggests that American children and adolescents are dangerously touch-deprived.
 Psychologist Matthew Hertenstein, PhD, director of the Touch and Emotion Lab at DePauw University says that touch deprivation is a real thing.
 “Most of us, whatever our relationship status, need more human contact than we’re getting,” says Hertenstein.
 “Compared with other cultures, we live in a touch-phobic society that’s made affection with anyone but loved ones taboo.”
 (Behavioral scientists have found that about two to four feet is the accepted amount of personal space most Americans need to feel comfortable; in Latin America and the Middle East that distance can shrink to less than a foot or two.)

 What Research Says About the Benefits of Human Touch